duong98/public-notes/cli/git.md

 ### Initializing
 - `git init --bare <directory>` omits the working directory.
 Conventionally create bare git directories with `.git` in the name.
 Used more for storage rather than development.
 No edits/commits.

+## Not Git
+...but relevant.

+Change the base url of a gist to `cdn.rawgit.com`